MatthewJDavis/matthewjdavis.github.io/_posts/2019-04-28-tagging-unnamed-ec2-volumes-powershell.md

 # Overview

-Following on from my last post on implementing AWS Backup, we have started to run it in production with a few instances after successful tests of backup in restores in a development environment.
-I found that some of the volumes that were being backed up did not have any name tags which made identifying the snapshots created by AWS backup time consuming (volumes should be tagged when the provisioning tasks are run but there were quite a few old instances in the account that for whatever reasons had volumes attached that had no name tag).
+Following on from my last post on implementing AWS Backup, we have started to run it in production with a few instances after successful tests of backup and restores in a development environment.
+Some of the volumes that were being backed up did not have any name tags which made identifying the snapshots created by AWS backup time consuming (volumes should be tagged when the provisioning tasks are run but there were quite a few old instances in the account that had volumes attached with no name tag).
-I created a lambda using PowerShell core to tag all the volumes in the account that are attached to an EC2 instance to make sure all volumes have a name and the lambda can be run periodically just in case an instance is created and the volume does not have a name tag applied.
+I created a lambda using PowerShell Core (Windows PowerShell is not supported) to tag all the volumes in the account that are attached to an EC2 instance to make sure all volumes have a name.
+The lambda can be run periodically just in case an instance is created and the volume does not have a name tag applied.

 This lambda was created on a Mac using PowerShell core and the AWSCore and AWSLambda modules: